ScooloV/bbpedia/docs/dungeon_bowl/the_rules_of_dungeon_bowl.md

 '  the B( Strength of the player that is the

-[blocking]
+blocking

-**■■ t its most basic, a block is a very rough H tackle.
+** t its most basic, a block is a very rough H tackle.
 The rules of Dungeon Bowl allow players to do almost anything to bring down an opponent, and provided weapons aren't used, the officials rarely make any distinction between a skilled tackle and a frenzied rain of